mattbillenstein/salty/example/README.txt

-In this directory, run ../scripts/genkey.sh and follow the prompts, then run ../scripts/ve.sh.
+In this directory, run ../scripts/genkeys.sh and follow the prompts, then run ../scripts/venv.sh.

-In one window each, run ./server, ./client, and then ./apply
+In one window each, run sudo ./server, sudo ./client, and then ./apply

 Poke around in meta, roles, files, and tmp...